MicrosoftDocs/fabric-docs/docs/data-engineering/runtime.md

 :::image type="content" source="media\workspace-admin-settings\runtime-version.png" alt-text="Screenshot showing where to select runtime version.":::

-Microsoft Fabric Runtime 1.1 comes with a collection of default level packages, including a full Anaconda installation and commonly used libraries for Java/Scala, Python, and R. These libraries are automatically included when using notebooks or jobs in the Microsoft Fabric platform.
+Fabric Runtime 1.1 comes with a collection of default level packages, including a full Anaconda installation and commonly used libraries for Java/Scala, Python, and R. These libraries are automatically included when using notebooks or jobs in the Microsoft Fabric platform.
 Refer to the documentation for a complete list of libraries.

-Microsoft Fabric periodically rolls out maintenance updates for Runtime 1.1, providing bug fixes, performance enhancements, and security patches. *Staying up to date ensures optimal performance and reliability for your data processing tasks.*
+Fabric periodically rolls out maintenance updates for Runtime 1.1, providing bug fixes, performance enhancements, and security patches. *Staying up to date ensures optimal performance and reliability for your data processing tasks.*

 ## New features and improvements

 ### Apache Spark 3.3.1

-Following is an extended summary of key new features related to Apache Spark version 3.3.0 and 3.3.1:
+The following extended summary describes key new features related to Apache Spark version 3.3.0 and 3.3.1:

 - **Row-level filtering**: improve the performance of joins by prefiltering one side, as long as there are no deprecation or regression impacts on using a Bloom filter and IN predicate generated from the values from the other side of the join. ([SPARK-32268](https://issues.apache.org/jira/browse/SPARK-32268))